-Nail fasteners shall comply with ASTM F1667, except nail length shall be permitted to exceed ASTM F1667 standard 2.
+Nail fasteners shall comply with ASTM F1667, except nail length shall be permitted to exceed ASTM F1667 standard 2. lengths.
+Fasteners of equivalent or greater diameter and bending strength shall be permitted.

-FPIS shall have a minimum compressive strength of 15 psi in accordance with ASTM C578 or ASTM C1289.
+FPIS shall have a minimum compressive strength of 15 psi (103 kPa) in accordance with ASTM C578 or ASTM C1289.
 3. 4.
 DR = Design Required